Skip to content

 The good news?
 AEO is really just smart bottom-funnel SEO on your website before anything else.
 Control the narrative with your owned content, then worry about other channels.

 Sam Dunning recommends prioritising what your dream clients search when they need your solution now and are comparing options.
+Omniscient Digital report that comparison and alternatives content was the single most-requested content type they saw across client programs this quarter.
 Create best-in-class pages to hit this intent:

 Nail these landing pages, articles and listicles before anything else.
 Not only are these pages crucial for prospects evaluating your solution, but many have solid chances to rank in classic organic search, AI Overviews, and LLMs.